iadvize/documentation/Documentation.md

     curl -XPOST https://api.iadvize.com/oauth2/token -d "username={EMAIL}&password={PASSWORD}&grant_type=password"
 </pre>

-To authenticate an API call just pass the access token in a bearer header.
+To authenticate an API call just pass the access token in an authorization header.
 You can verify token validity with the authenticated route below.

 <pre class="prettyprint lang-bash">